What's a Commercial Driver?

 • Loading docks

-• Weigh stations
+• Weighing stations

 Today’s reality, reflected in an honest response from a real commercial driver at Indeed.com, is that you cannot even step up into the cab of a commercial truck without going through a truck driving school.

-What Benefits Does a Training Program Offer?
+What Benefits Does a CDL Training Program Offer?

 A qualified training program offers new drivers complete instruction in all aspects of commercial driving: